MiniDevHub/Custom-Code-Styles/README.md

 ## 💬 Final Words from MrDib

 > _"Your VS Code is a reflection of your soul.
-Mine apparently has RGB lighting, glowing text, matrix rain, 320+ snippets, and thinks it's living in a cyberpunk movie.
+Mine apparently has RGB lighting, 23 neon colors, glowing text, matrix rain, 320+ snippets, and thinks it's living in a cyberpunk movie.
 And you know what?
 I regret nothing."_
 >
-> — **MrDib**, 2025 (probably hopped up on coffee ☕)
+> — **MrDib**, 2026 (probably hopped up on coffee ☕)

 ## Why I Built This